spencer-scw/386-blog/_posts/2024-02-19-wrapping-APIs.md

 ---
 layout: post
 title: "Wrapping APIs"
-description: How to write a tool that wraps and extends an API in Python
+description: "How to write a tool that wraps and extends an API in Python"
 image: /assets/img/connections.jpg
 ---